dermotreynolds/Docs/PlatformStandards/README.md

-# Welcome to the Acme Platform Standards
+# Welcome to the <TBC> Platform Standards

-This is the definitive source for Cloud Platform Standards within Acme.
+This is the definitive source for Cloud Platform Standards within <TBC>.

 ## Naming Conventions